TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-cross-device/README.md

 Make sure you follow the setup instructions for the Webauthn API.

+**IMPORTANT**: Currently Webauthn works with a single redirect URI.
+When testing - make sure your app definition includes only one redirect URI.

-TIP: When running from your local machine, use the following values for your `.env` and portal
+**TIP**: When running from your local machine, use the following values for your `.env` and portal
 setup:

 - Redirect URI: `http://localhost:8080/complete`